bolt/docs/docs/howto/building-multilingual-websites.md

    * [Pagination on Search Results Pages](#pagination-search-results-pages)

-Defining Contenttypes
+Defining ContentTypes
 ---------------------

-An important step when making websites, is to properly [define your contenttypes ](../content/contenttypes-and-records).
-Since contenttypes are defined in YAML, there are some handy tricks you can apply.
+An important step when making websites, is to properly [define your ContentTypes ](../contenttypes/intro).
+Since ContentTypes are defined in YAML, there are some handy tricks you can apply.
 YAML provides node anchors (`&`) and references (`*`) for repeated nodes.
 So once the fields of a contenttype are defined, you can simply reference them.
 Be sure that the anchor is defined before it is used.